pajmd/cheatsheets/git.md

 $ git push origin feature
 ```

-If your upstream branch is not already created, you will need to create it by running the “git push” command with the “-u” option for upstream.
+If your upstream branch (i.e. remote branch) is not already created, you will need to create it by running the “git push” command with the “-u” option for upstream.
 ```
 git push -u origin feature
 ```